sid-verma/Coursera-Data-Science-Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data-Course-Project
 This is the course project for the Getting and Cleaning Data Coursera course.

+# Overview
+This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.
+A full description of the data used in this project can be found at [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 #Introduction to the files
 * `CodeBook.md` - You are __here.__ This is an R Markdown Document which serves to explain what is the purpose of each file in the repo and how they work.
 * `README` - The README file gives details about this Course Project